SYCL: License

-Comparison with other APIs
+Comparison with other Tools

-The open standards SYCL and OpenCL are similar to the programming models of the proprietary stack CUDA from Nvidia, and HIP from the open-source stack ROCm, supported by AMD.
+The open standards SYCL and OpenCL are similar to the programming models of the proprietary stack CUDA from Nvidia and HIP from the open-source stack ROCm, supported by AMD.

-In the Khronos Group realm, OpenCL and Vulkan are the low-level non-single source API and SYCL is the high-level single-source C++ embedded domain-specific language (eDSL).
+In the Khronos Group realm, OpenCL and Vulkan are the low-level non-single source APIs, providing fine-grained control over hardware resources and operations.
+OpenCL is widely used for parallel programming across various hardware types, while Vulkan primarily focuses on high-performance graphics and computing tasks.

+SYCL, on the other hand, is the high-level single-source C++ embedded domain-specific language (eDSL).
+It enables developers to write code for heterogeneous computing systems, including CPUs, GPUs, and other accelerators, using a single-source approach.
+This means that both host and device code can be written in the same C++ source file.

 CUDA

-By comparison, the single-source C++ embedded domain-specific language version of CUDA, which is actually named "CUDA Runtime API", is somewhat similar to SYCL.

-But there is actually a less known non single-source version of CUDA which is called "CUDA Driver API", similar to OpenCL, and used for example by the CUDA Runtime API implementation itself.
+By comparison, the single-source C++ embedded domain-specific language version of CUDA, which is named "CUDA Runtime API," is somewhat similar to SYCL.
+In fact, Intel released a tool called SYCLOMATIC that automatically translated code from CUDA to SYCL.
+However, there is a less known non-single-source version of CUDA, which is called "CUDA Driver API," similar to OpenCL, and used, for example, by the CUDA Runtime API implementation itself.

-SYCL extends the C++ AMP features relieving the programmer from explicitly transferring the data between the host and devices by using buffers and accessors, by opposition to CUDA (before the introduction of Unified Memory in CUDA 6).
-But starting with SYCL 2020, it is also possible to use USM instead of buffers and accessors to use a lower-level programming model similar to Unified Memory in CUDA.
+SYCL extends the C++ AMP features, relieving the programmer from explicitly transferring data between the host and devices by using buffers and accessors.
+This is in contrast to CUDA (prior to the introduction of Unified Memory in CUDA 6), where explicit data transfers were required.
+Starting with SYCL 2020, it is also possible to use Unified Shared Memory (USM) to augment, rather than replace, the buffer-based interfaces, providing a lower-level programming model similar to Unified Memory in CUDA.